A First-Order Logic with Frames: Programs and Proofs

 Note that when side conditions are violated as in the lookup rule or pointer modification rule, the configuration transitions to $\bot$, which denotes an abort or fault configuration.
-These faulting transitions are crucial for the soundness of the frame rule.
-However, in the allocation rule, there is no transition to bottom if a side condition is violated.
-Instead, no transition occurs at all, and the configuration gets stuck.
-This is because for the weakness condition of the allocation program logic rule, we want to include states in which no location can be allocated (see Section~\ref{sec:weakest-pre-rules}).
+These faulting transitions are crucial for the soundness of the frame rule. \revII{The allocation rule, however, will always succeed for valid configurations because we demand that $U$ is infinite for valid configurations.}